Pink Flamingo Bar

 2005 The Pink Flamingo Bar and Grill.
 Sunny skies, flippin’ burgers.

 2006 Giant illuminated Flamingo erected at entrance.
 Old Flamingo decor retired.
 Flamingo Workers’ Collective installed as new owners.
-A Saturday Night fever party for the Saturday Night and a one-dayer on the telly Friday Night to bring in the punters.
+A Saturday Night Fever party for the Saturday Night and a one-dayer on the telly Friday Night to bring in the punters.
 The PubTab re-opened.

-2007 Workers’ Collective falls apart when after arguments about Brenda Ferguson’s “sore” leg.
+2007 Workers’ Collective falls apart after arguments about Brenda Ferguson’s “sore” leg.
 However much restoration was achieved and the Flamingo was almost listed as a World Heritage Site.

 2008 Gisborne-based model train enthusiast Troy Chaplin completes takeover.
 Secret plans to run miniature tracks around the walls cause falling-out with local tradesmen on the eve of the festival and Troy did a runner.